 In 1913, Millard County adopted a resolution stating the Delta was incorporated as a City.
 In 1917 Millard County Commission adopted a resolution that approved the dedication of the Delta Town Site Plat "A" which was amended and rededicated the following year.
 On July 29, 1940 the governor of Utah, Henry H Blood declared Delta to be a city of the third class rather than a town.
 In 1942 construction on the Delta Airport began.
 On September 11, 1942 Topaz Internment Camp was occupied by Americans of Japanese ancestry.
 It was occupied until October 31, 1945.
 Delta City was presumed to be incorporated effective, November 30, 1979.

-The DMAD dam spillway failed on June 3, 1983 and the resulting flood flooded Deseret, Oasis, and Sherwood Shores.
+The Delta Melville and Delta (DMAD) dam spillway failed on June 3, 1983 and the resulting flood flooded Deseret, Oasis, and Sherwood Shores.

-2007 was an eventful year.
+The year 2007 was an eventful time.
 Delta was awarded the Guinness World Record for the world's largest bunny hop.
 There were 3,841 participants.
-Also, a new water storage tank and well were installed in order for the city to meet arsenic regulations.
-The tank has a 2 million gallon capacity.
+Also, a new water storage tank and well were installed in order for the city to meet arsenic regulations because of an unmandated requirement by the U.S. Department of Environmental Quality.
+The tank has a two-million gallon capacity.
 The Great Basin Museum moved to their new building May 26, 2012.
 A new high school was completed in the fall of 2013.
 The Delta Community Center opened March 29th 2014.
-The Topaz Museum will be opening soon.
+The Topaz Museum opened shortly thereafter too.